 #16: Amazing Light Ruby Hair with Highlights

 This strawberry blonde red hair with highlights amplifies the look of any light-colored hair.
 It adds a pop of color to a monotone look, making it appear softer and full of body.
 Light red hair with blonde highlights shows stunning dimension when styled with waves or curls.

 #17: Redwood Auburn Hair with Gold Hair Highlights

 Enhance your natural crimson red-tinted locks with this stunning technique!
 These warm and bright streaks of blonde and gold hair highlights lighten your hair and give it a dimensional effect.
 This shade is very similar to the color auburn.

 #18: Lovely Red to Blonde Ombre

 A blended ruby red ombre with bright blonde streaks is one to die for!
-It’s charming both on straight and wavy hair as long as the transition is done precisely.
-This color is perfect if you want to paint your hair blonde but in a fun and trendy way.
+It’s charming on straight and wavy hair as long as the transition is precisely done.
+This red blonde hair color is perfect if you want to paint your hair blonde but in a fun and trendy way.

 #19: Medium-Length Blonde Hair with Red Lowlights

 Go subtle, like how this bright white blonde color is incorporated with hints of reds.
 This reddish blonde hair color has lowlights that break the monotonous look and give it a more interesting finish!